-In February 2016, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, 2016-02, Leases (Topic 842).
+In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, Leases (Topic 842).
 Under the new guidance, lessees will be required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 Public business entities should apply the amendments in ASU 2016-02 for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early application is permitted.
 Lessees (for capital and operating leases) must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
 The modified retrospective approach would not require any transition accounting for leases that expired before the earliest comparative period presented.
 Lessees may not apply a full retrospective transition approach.
 We are currently evaluating the impact of adopting this guidance.

-In November 2016, FASB issued ASU 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash, to provide guidance on the presentation of restricted cash or restricted cash equivalents in the statement of cash flows, thereby reducing the diversity in presentation.
-This update is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
-This update may have an effect on our future classification of certain transactions on our consolidated statement of cash flows and related disclosures.
+In November 2016, FASB issued ASU 2016-18, "Statement of Cash Flows (Topic 230): Restricted Cash," to provide guidance on the presentation of restricted cash or restricted cash equivalents in the statement of cash flows, thereby reducing the diversity in presentation.
+This update is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, and early adoption is permitted.
+Adoption requires a retrospective approach.
+During the fourth quarter of 2017, we adopted this guidance and have reclassified certain balances on the consolidated cash flow statement in accordance with this adoption.